 by Adam Noar

-So, you need a need to put together an exciting presentation and are trying to decide between the traditional Microsoft PowerPoint, and Prezi, the newer, non-linear software tool.
+So, you need to put together an exciting presentation and are trying to decide between the traditional Microsoft PowerPoint, and Prezi, the newer, non-linear software tool.

 Which software should you use for the job?
 Which presentation tool works better to motivate an audience to take action?